jkriege2/JKQtPlotter/examples/evalcurve/README.md

 # Example (JKQTPlotter): Plotting Parametric Mathematical Curves as Line Graphs {#JKQTPlotterEvalCurves}
 ## Basics
 This project (see `./examples/evalcurve/`) demonstrates how to plot mathematical functions as line graphs.
 The functions may be defined as static C functions, C++ functors or c++ inline functions.
+The functions may simply depend on the parameter `t`, or on `t` and a vector of parameters.

+The class uses an adaptive algorithm, which determines by the local slope, at how many points (or how close points) the functor has to be evaluated.

 [TOC]